andrianaimisa/mgritts.github.io/rugreno.md

 ## Meetings

 Meetings are currently scheduled for the first Thursday of every month.
-The first meeting will be April 7, 2016 from 6pm - 8pm (tentatively).
-The venue is TBD.
-If I can generate enough interest for the first meeting I would like to have a series of "lightning talks" to introduce new or beginning users to the applications of R
+The first meeting will be April 7, 2016 from 6pm - 8pm.
+Generally meetings will consist of one or two talks about applications of R, tutorials, and troubleshooting R code.

 ## Agenda

+### When
+April 7, 2016 6 - 8pm

+### Where
+Nevada Department of Wildlife Office
+6980 Sierra Center Parkway, Suite 120

+### Details
-The first meeting will consist of introductions, an introduction to R, general business, and planning future meetings.
+The first meeting will start with introductions, an introduction to R, then a few quick "lightning talks".
+After the talks we will discuss general business, and planning for future meetings.
 Generally meetings will consist of one or two talks about applications of R, tutorials, and troubleshooting R.

+### Lightning talks

+Please email me if you would like to give a lightning talk!

+1. Mitchell Gritts - Visualizing animal movement in R
+2. Jessi Brown - TBA

 ## Interested

-Email mitchellgritts@gmail.com to get on an email list for updates or if you are interested in presenting a lightning talk for the first meeting.
+Email mitchellgritts@gmail.com to get on an email list for updates.

-Agenda will be finalized within the next week (3/24/2016).